Hillman–Circle Sport: 2012–2013: Part-time

 Falk and Hillman partnered to field a No. 40 Aaron's Toyota for Michael Waltrip at the 2012 Daytona 500, using equipment from Michael Waltrip Racing.
 However the team failed to qualify.
 The No. 40 team also entered Bristol with Tony Raines, but withdrew.
 Hillman and Falk then bought the points of RCR's No. 33 car before the Texas race, and used that number instead, fielding Chevrolets.
 The No. 40 was not seen again until July 2013 at Indianapolis, Circle Sport, when the team began fielding the No. 40 as a second car.
-This move allowed Landon Cassill and Circle Sport to compete in races in which RCR drivers Austin Dillon and Brian Scott were scheduled to run the No. 33 with RCR.
+This move allowed Landon Cassill and Circle Sport to compete in races in which RCR drivers Austin Dillon and Brian Scott were scheduled to run the No. 33 with Richard Childress Racing.
 Later, the team began entering the No. 40 during races when it also entered the No. 33.
 Tony Raines and Cassill rotated seats in each entry.

 Cassill's best finish of the year was 22nd at the spring Talladega race, while the best finish for Raines was 29th at the fall Kansas race.